 Smoking may not affect male fertility in a huge way, but it can definitely make a difference, especially for couples trying to get pregnant.
 Smoking also effects fertility in other ways as well.
 For example, smoking often decreases sex-drive and it’s been widely known to impact blood flow.
 This can lead to impotence by causing damage to blood vessels.

 Obviously the healthiest option is to quit smoking entirely.
 The negative effects of nicotine and secondhand smoke on pre- and postnatal children have been proved for years.
 If you’re not ready for children and aren’t exposing them to nicotine and second hand smoke, then just think about your children in the future.
-When you do decide to have children your chances of conceiving are much lower if your husband has smoked regularly for a long time.
+When you do decide to have children your chances of conceiving are much lower if your partner has smoked regularly for a long time.
 Also, the negative effects of nicotine and tobacco never entirely go away.
 People who smoke regularly for many years are much more at risk of developing cancer and other ailments and they often have 10 to 15 years taken off of their lifespan.

 - VINE, M. F. (1996), Smoking and male reproduction: a review.
 International Journal of Andrology, 19: 323–337. doi: 10.1111/j.1365-2605.1996.tb00523.x